fieserWolF/ditheridoo/README.md

 ### Prerequisites

-Python3 is needed to run PetPet.
+Python3 is needed to run this software.
 Everything else needed should be provided in your Python3 installation by default:

 - tkinter
 - argparse

 ### Install Python on Windows or Mac

+Be sure to have the latest version of Python installed.

 * Download Python from [https://www.python.org](https://www.python.org).
 * Install Python on your computer.